mengf1/trpos/README.md

 ## Code
 - UniTagger: a universal POS tagger
-- JointTagger: a tranferring model using both the gold and distant data
+- JointTagger: a tranfer learning model using both the gold and distant data

 ## Data format
 The format of input data is as follows: